Finn the Human: Others

 Finn painted on a high-speed train at Taoyuan railway station.

 Fionna (Finn's gender-swapped counterpart) is voiced by Madeleine Martin.

 Since Adventure Time's inception, Finn has appeared in various comic book series, video games, and other merchandise.
 Finn's first console game appearance was as a playable character in Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?!!, which was released on Nintendo DS and 3DS in 2012.
 He was subsequently a playable character in Adventure Time: Explore the Dungeon Because I Don't Know!
 (2013), Adventure Time: The Secret of the Nameless Kingdom (2014), and Adventure Time: Pirates of the Enchiridion (2018).

 Finn has also made crossover appearances in other franchises and media.
 He appeared in the seventh season Futurama episode "Leela and the Genestalk".
 The opening sequence couch gag in the 28th season The Simpsons episode "Monty Burns' Fleeing Circus" featured Bart Simpson as "Bart the Boy", a parody of Finn.
 He also appeared in the Uncle Grandpa episodes "Pizza Eve" and "Cartoon Factory".
 He also appeared in the OK K.O.!
 Let's Be Heroes episode, "Crossover Nexus".
 Finn is a playable character in toys-to-life game Lego Dimensions (2015), beat 'em up game Cartoon Network: Battle Crashers (2016), crossover game Bloons Tower Defense: Adventure Time (2018), fighting game Brawlhalla (2019), and action-adventure game Immortals Fenyx Rising (2020).
 In November 2021, Finn was confirmed to appear as a playable character in the fighting game MultiVersus (2024).
 He appeared in the Teen Titans Go! episode, "Warner Bros.
 100th Anniversary".
+Finn also has a skin in the video game Fortnite.